|

 Ski Skate package includes

-boots and poles |
+boots (sizes from adult 6 to 14) and poles |

 |